mkoehnenlmu/mlops_project_23/reports/README.md

 - [ ] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code

-    - profiling & optimization once model is optimized?
+    - profiling was mostly sensible to do for the size of our containers.
+The model is small enough to not require any speed improvements

-- [ ] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
+- [x] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
 Additionally, consider running a hyperparameter optimization sweep.

+    - We tried out Weights & Biases and did some tensorboard logging.
+Ultimatetively, we used SMAC to optimize our model since it was feasible.

 - [x] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code